neo4j-product-examples/graphrag-examples/patterns-app/README.md

    HM_NEO4J_PASSWORD = "<password>"
    HM_AURA_DS = false
     ```
-3. Install requirements (recommended in an isolated python virtual environment):
+3. Install requirements (recommended in an isolated python virtual environment).
+Note it is in the root directory of the project.
    ```bash
    pip install -r requirements.txt
    ```

 ### 3. Run the App
-Run the app with the command: `streamlit run Home.py --server.port=80`
+Run the app with the command: `streamlit run Home.py`